yiliyu1211/My_Spotify/README.md

 **Spotify music features:**

-acousticness — how acoustic
+acousticness: how acoustic

-danceability — self-explanatory
+danceability: self-explanatory

-energy — how 'fast, loud an noisy'
+energy: how 'fast, loud an noisy'

-instrumentalness — the less vocals, the higher
+instrumentalness: the less vocals, the higher

-liveness — whether there is audience in the recording
+liveness: whether there is audience in the recording

-loudness — self-explanatory
+loudness: self-explanatory

-speechiness — the more spoken words, the higher
+speechiness: the more spoken words, the higher

-valence — whether the track sounds happy or sad
+valence: whether the track sounds happy or sad

-tempo — the bpm
+tempo: the bpm

 ------